Thursday, June 26, 2025

 1x USB-C 3.2 Gen 2 (10Gbps), 2x USB 3.2 Gen 1 (5Gbps), 1x USB 2.0; 1x HDMI v1.4; 1x Headphone / microphone combo jack

-This is the latest 17-inch ASUS VivoBook, and yeah, it’s still ticking all the boxes for a teaching laptop, just like last year’s model.
-Oh, and it’s still only around $550.
+🚀 This is the latest 17-inch ASUS VivoBook—and yep, it’s still ticking all the boxes for a teaching laptop, just like last year’s model. 💼 Still just around $550.

-Compared to other 17-inch laptops with similar specs (usually going for over $650), this one’s a steal.
-If that’s still too much, don’t worry—I’ll hit you with a cheaper option later.
-For now, let’s see what makes this VivoBook worth it.
+Compared to other 17-inch laptops with similar specs (usually priced at $650+), this one’s a steal. 💸 If that’s still a bit much, no worries—I’ll show you a cheaper pick later.
+For now, here’s why the VivoBook deserves a look:

-Would QHD resolution be better?
-Duh.
-But at this price point?
-Keep dreaming.
-QHD 17-inch laptops are still in the $650+ range.
+Would QHD be better?
+Sure—but not at this price!
+QHD 17-inch laptops are still 💰 $650+.
 Save your wallet.

 Any downsides?

-Yeah, the display brightness caps at 250 nits.
-If you’re working outside or right next to a sunlit window, you might struggle to see the screen.
+Yeah—the display brightness caps at 250 nits.
+If you’re working outside or right next to a sunlit window, you might struggle to see the screen clearly.
 If that’s a dealbreaker, you could grab a matte screen cover to cut down on glare.
-But if you’re indoors most of the time or can move away from direct light, it’s not a huge issue.
+But if you’re indoors most of the time or can shift away from direct light, it’s not a huge issue.

 ASUS VivoBook 17